| Key Takeaways |

 When attackers boast during ransomware negotiations, not everything they say is true.
 HUMINT helps separate bluff from reality.

 For example, a threat actor might claim to have exfiltrated terabytes of sensitive data to demand a bigger ransom.
-With proper HUMINT, defenders can assess if those claims match what’s been seen in chatter or data samples and respond strategically.
+With proper HUMINT, defenders can assess whether those claims align with what’s been seen in chatter or data samples and respond strategically.

 8. Support Law Enforcement with Actionable Leads